Signbank/FinSL-signbank/README.md

 *   ** Quick summary **
     * This is a repository for Signbank-fi (FinSL Signbank), a sign language Gloss database.
     * This version of Signbank is adjusted for the needs of Finnish sign language researchers.
-    * FinSL Signbank is based on Dutch NGT Signbank (https://github.com/Woseseltops/signbank), which is a fork of Australian Auslan Signbank (https://bitbucket.org/stevecassidy/signbank).
+    * FinSL Signbank is based on Dutch NGT Signbank (https://github.com/Signbank/NGT-signbank), which is a fork of Australian Auslan Signbank (https://github.com/Signbank/Auslan-signbank).
     * Easy to translate to various languages, it uses Django's translation engine paired with django-modeltranslation.
     * Can export Glosses directly to ELAN's controlled vocabulary
     * Signbank is built on django-framework version 1.8 and it is working on python 2.7.

 *   ** Version **

-    * Signbank-fi is currently in development.
+    * FinSL-signbank is currently in development.

 ### Wikipages ###

-You can see our wiki at https://bitbucket.org/heilniem/signbank-fi/wiki/Home
+You can see our wiki at https://github.com/Signbank/FinSL-signbank/wiki

 You can for example find information about installing Signbank-fi, its requirements and how to integrate it to ELAN.